semihdesticioglu/semihdesticioglu/index.md

 <img src="https://miro.medium.com/max/2000/1*9N7PTJYYvUEqIQZnDJh4LQ.jpeg" width="500"  height="300"/>

-In this project, I tried to analyze Airbnb Istanbul data and answer some questions about the data.
-Project's scope is explaratory data analysis with visuals and maps, applying statistical test to data to answer the questiones correctly.
+I analyzed Airbnb Istanbul data and answer some questions about the data.
+The project’s scope is exploratory data analysis with visuals and maps, applying a statistical test to data to answer the questions correctly.

 All analyses are can be found on Medium Post : [https://semihdesticioglu.medium.com/airbnb-istanbul-data-analysis-40f52e781dac](https://semihdesticioglu.medium.com/airbnb-istanbul-data-analysis-40f52e781dac)